You Don’t Always Have to Feel Exhausted

 You Might Be Experiencing Sleep Apnea

-The good news is: the solution to all your sleep problems could be a quick visit to Dr. Stephanie Bangs here in our Arlington practice.
+The good news is: the solution to all your sleep problems could be a quick visit to Dr. Stephanie Bangs here at Pecan Park Dental.

-Schedule a visit today to take back your sleep and experience potentially life-changing results – and all without having to sleep with a bulky CPAP machine covering your face for the rest of your life!
+Schedule a visit today, right here in Arlington, to take back your sleep and experience potentially life-changing results, and all without having to sleep with a bulky CPAP machine covering your face for the rest of your life!

 What Is Sleep Apnea?

-Sleep apnea is a health disorder that causes repeated pauses in your breathing while you’re asleep.
-These pauses can last up to 30 seconds, meaning you’re left without oxygen for half a minute, repeatedly throughout the night.
+Sleep apnea is a health disorder that causes repeated pauses in your breathing while you sleep.
+These pauses can last up to 30 seconds.
+This means you are left without oxygen for half a minute repeatedly throughout the night.
+It might not sound like very long, but your body reacts to each of these “episodes,” and that takes a toll over and above the dangers to your health.

-There are two types of sleep apnea, but the most common type and the one which we can help you with is known as Obstructive Sleep Apnea (OSA).
-If you suffer from OSA, it means your airway (the opening at the back of your throat) gets constricted or blocked while you sleep.
+There are two types of sleep apnea, but the most common type Dr. Bangs treats is Obstructive Sleep Apnea (OSA).
+If you suffer from OSA, your airway (the opening at the back of your throat) gets constricted or blocked while you sleep.

-1. Maxillary hypoplasia: this is when your upper jaw hasn’t developed properly to leave enough space for your tongue, leading to it blocking your airway when you sleep.
+1. Maxillary hypoplasia: This is when your upper jaw hasn’t developed properly to leave enough space for your tongue.
+It leads to the tongue blocking your airway when you sleep.

-2. Mandibular retrognathia: this is when your lower jaw is set too far back, closing off your airway.
+2. Mandibular retrognathia: This is when your lower jaw is set too far back which closes off your airway.

 4. Or all of the above